 No you don't.

 The walk "through five of London's iconic light displays" starts on Oxford Street ("the famous Sky Full of Stars"), turns into Regent Street ("these dramatic angels soar above red buses and taxis") and then enters Carnaby Street ("probably one of London's most vibrant areas").
 You're then on your own to find a "picturesque stroll" between here and Covent Garden, before crossing Waterloo Bridge to end on the South Bank at the "cosy winter market".
-The lights there look feeble but hey, they sell gluhwein.
+The lights there look less amazing but hey, they sell gluhwein.
 The video's closing caption says MAKE SURE YOU SAVE THIS WALKING ROUTE FOR YOUR TRIP TO LONDON THIS CHRISTMAS, and I would argue whoever wrote that has an inflated opinion of their own importance.

 Yesterday they added another "You have to take this walk when you’re next visiting London🙌" must-do video.
 This time it's a multiple river-crosser from Tower Bridge to Buckingham Palace which perversely prioritises Westminster Cathedral over Trafalgar Square, but rest assured you don't have to take that either.